- Wildlife Conservation & Management

 - Community Projects

 - About Us

 - Apply to Join

-An exciting opportunity to work with a wildlife vet on many of Africa's large game, whilst living in a rustic bush camp within a beautiful game reserve.
+An exciting opportunity to work with a wildlife vet on many of Africa's large game.

-Working with a permanent wildlife veterinarian based at the Zingela Predator Conservation Project, you will join the veterinary team at a number of conservation projects and on many large game reserves in the area.
+Working with a permanent wildlife veterinarian based in the Alldays area, you will join the veterinary team at a number of conservation projects and on many large game reserves in the area.
 The veterinary experience provides exciting hands on work with a diverse range of species, and the opportunity to work with Africa’s most majestic wildlife.